before80/go_docs/content/docs/GoBlog/2023/Profile-guidedOptimizationPreview.md

 In `main.go`, we imported [net/http/pprof](https://pkg.go.dev/net/http/pprof) which automatically adds a `/debug/pprof/profile` endpoint to the server for fetching a CPU profile.

 Normally you want to collect a profile from your production environment so that the compiler gets a representative view of behavior in production.
-Since this example doesn’t have a “production” environment, we will create a simple program to generate load while we collect a profile.
+Since this example doesn’t have a "production" environment, we will create a simple program to generate load while we collect a profile.
 Copy the source of [this program](https://go.dev/play/p/yYH0kfsZcpL) to `load/main.go` and start the load generator (make sure the server is still running!).

 ```sh
 $ go run example.com/markdown/load